-Heritage Assets including nationally protected (English Heritage) listed buildings and their settings, archaeological sites and conservation areas and their settings as well as undesignated heritage assets (including locally listed buildings see appendix D).
+Heritage assets include nationally protected (Historic England) listed buildings and their settings, archaeological sites and conservation areas and their settings as well as undesignated heritage assets (including locally listed buildings see appendix D).
+Within the Parish there are twenty two buildings listed by Historic England, all Grade 2.